M.Mus. Orchestral Instruments, Major Percussion

 The Master’s course aims towards educating artists who are able to work as orchestra musicians and meet the various expectations of the professional market.
 The programme has been designed in such a way as to include all essential fields of study while providing sufficient space for the qualification in the main instrument.

-Aptitude test in main subject (supplement to the aptitude test regulations of Rostock College of Music and Drama)
+Aptitude test in main subject (supplement to the aptitude test regulations of Rostock University of Music and Drama)

 Studies or short solo works on